 Studies show that over 47% of patients don’t clean their inhalers properly.
 This can impact the dose of the medication administered by the inhaler and have a detrimental effect on your health.
-It can also lead to early failure of your metered dose inhaler, meaning you run out much sooner than you expected.
+It can also lead to the early failure of your metered-dose inhaler, meaning you run out much sooner than you expected.

 Why Should I Be Keeping My Inhaler Clean?

 The last thing you want when you’re out of breath and need to use your inhaler is a mouthful of dust!
 If an inhaler isn’t cleaned regularly, it can build up with dust over time.
 Eventually it can lead to blockages in the inhaler, which can dramatically reduce its effectiveness.
 That’s a hazard for your health, as it means you could be facing an asthma attack without proper relief.
 The bad news is that inhalers aren’t self-cleaning!
 You may be wondering how to clean your inhaler, and you may be unsure how often you should be cleaning it.
 Well, take a deep breath and relax as we take you through the simple steps of cleaning your inhaler.

 Inhalers will typically come packed with their relevant information leaflets.
 These leaflets give you instructional information about how to use them, side effects and cautions, and a cleaning guide for your inhaler.
 The cleaning guide is typically found under the ‘How to Use’ section in your leaflet.
 It’s important to read this as it will give you the most specific information available about how to keep your inhaler clean.